 - 1. New Business: Business is not formed by splitting up, or the reconstruction, of an existing business.
-Exception: Refer Telecommunication service in sec.
-80-IA. - 2.
+Exception: Refer sec.
+80-IAC. - 2.
 No business reorganization: Business is not acquired by the assessee by way of transfer from any other person or as a result of any business reorganization. - 3.
-Audit: Books of account should be audited and report thereof should be submitted along with return of income. - 4.
-Claimed in the return: No deduction shall be allowed if the deduction has not been claimed in the return of income.
+Audit: Books of account should be audited and report thereof should be submitted one month prior to the due date of the filing of the return of income. - Claimed in the return: No deduction shall be allowed if the deduction has not been claimed in the return of income.